markt-de/puppet-acme/README.md

 For testing purposes you should use a test CA, such as `letsencrypt_test`.
 Otherwise you will hit rate limits pretty soon.
-It is possible to set the default CA on your Puppetserver by using the `default_ca` parameter:
+It is possible to set the default CA on your Puppet Server by using the `default_ca` parameter:

 ~~~puppet
     class { 'acme' :